adamforprovo/campaign-website/src/content/home-overview.md

 I've lived here as a student, a working professional, and now as a husband and father.
 I love our city and I'm proud to call it home.

-Serving on Provo’s Planning Commission, I’ve been an advocate for housing affordability, safer streets, and responsible economic policy.
+Serving on Provo’s Planning Commission, I’ve been an advocate for housing affordability, safe streets, and responsible economic policy.

 I'm excited to bring this experience to the City Council Citywide 1 seat.